Temporal Berry Phase and the Emergence of Bose-Glass-Analog Phase in a Clean U(1) Superfluid: Phases, phase transitions, and universal criticality

-Importantly, when the initial parameters are in the intermediate coupling region [light red region], $\gamma^{-1}_{\tau}$ diverges at a finite RG scale $b$ [Figs.~\ref{Fig:nu12_Bou_igt_gau1},\ref{Fig:nu06_Bou_igt_gau1}] where $e^2$ and $t_{\tau}$ remain finite positive values [Figs.~\ref{Fig:nu12_Bou_e2nu_gau1},\ref{Fig:nu06_Bou_e2nu_gau1}, Figs.~\ref{Fig:nu12_Bou_tttr_gau1},\ref{Fig:nu06_Bou_tttr_gau1}].
-This numerical observation suggests a certain type of ``Landau-pole" instability in the intermediate coupling region.
-To clarify the nature of the instability, note first that the large $\gamma^{-1}_{\tau}$ with finite $e^2$ generally polarizes vortex loops along the $\tau$ direction.
+Importantly, when the initial parameters are in an intermediate region between these two regions [light red region], $\gamma^{-1}_{\tau}$ diverges at a finite RG scale $b$ [Figs.~\ref{Fig:nu12_Bou_igt_gau1},\ref{Fig:nu06_Bou_igt_gau1}] where $e^2$ and $t_{\tau}$ remain finite positive values [Figs.~\ref{Fig:nu12_Bou_e2nu_gau1},\ref{Fig:nu06_Bou_e2nu_gau1}, Figs.~\ref{Fig:nu12_Bou_tttr_gau1},\ref{Fig:nu06_Bou_tttr_gau1}].
+Such solutions indicate a certain type of ``Landau-pole" instability in the intermediate region.
+To discuss this point, note first that the large $\gamma^{-1}_{\tau}$ with finite $e^2$ generally polarizes vortex loops along the $\tau$ direction.
 Namely, with larger $\gamma^{-1}_{\tau}$, the anisotropic Coulomb interaction energy between ``neighboring" vortex loop elements favors vortex loop polarized along $\tau$.
 From the analogy to 3-dimensional magnetostatics, the Coulomb energy $E_{\rm Coul}(C,\gamma_{\tau})$ of a vortex loop $C$ is given by

 with ${\bm x} \equiv (\tau,{\bm r})$, $\nabla \equiv (\nabla_{\tau},\nabla_{\bm r})$, ${\bm l} \equiv(l_{\tau},{\bm l}_{\bm r})$, and ${\sf a}\equiv ({\sf a}_{\tau},{\sf a}_{\bm r})$.
 To see how $E_{\rm Coul}(C,\gamma_{\tau})$ depends on the shape of the loop $C$, consider the following scale transformation,